r-spatial/link2GI/vignettes/link2GI1.md

 #### Standard Full Search Usage
-The most common way to use GRASS is just for one call or algorithm.
+The most common way to use `GRASS` is just for one call or algorithm.
 So the user is not interested in the cumbersome setting up of all parameters. `linGRASS7(georeferenced-dataset)` does an automatic search and find all `GRASS` binaries using the georeferenced-dataset object for spatial referencing and the necessary other settings.
-**NOTE:** This is the highly recommended linking procedure for all on the fly calls of GRASS.
+**NOTE:** This is the highly recommended linking procedure for all on the fly calls of `GRASS`.
 Please note also: If more than one `GRASS` installation is found the one with the highest version number is selected automatically.

 Have a look at the following examples which show a typical call for  the well known `sp`and `sf` vector data objects.